evertoneie/DG-NILM/README.md

 ### Pre-processed data folder structure

-`./DG-NILM-V1/Dataset/pre_processed_data` folder contains four subfolders, each one corresponding to a specific subset an DG presence status:
+`./DG-NILM-V1/Dataset/pre_processed_data` folder contains four subfolders, each one corresponding to a specific subset of a DG presence status:

 1. `./DG-NILM-V1/Dataset/pre_processed_data/aggregated_with_DG`: Case with loads overlapping and with DG generation.
 2. `./DG-NILM-V1/Dataset/pre_processed_data/aggregated_without_DG`: Case with loads overlapping and without DG generation.